BlazBlue: Central Fiction

-BlazBlue: Central Fiction, released in Japan as BlazBlue: Centralfiction, is a 2D fighting video game developed and published by Arc System Works.
+BlazBlue: Central Fiction is a 2D fighting game developed and published by Arc System Works.
 It is the final game of the main series and the only game not to have an English dub.

 Gameplay

 Following the gameplay from Chrono Phantasma Extend, there are additional changes and new mechanics.
 The Overdrive activation's duration is now shown under the Burst Gauge in the form of a countdown timer (which counts seconds and split-seconds); The character portrait near the health bar shakes when taking damage; and each character's emblem appears on their side when the phrase "The Wheel of Fate is Turning" shows at the start of the first Rebel.

 The new gameplay mechanics are: Exceed Accel, a special type of Distortion Drive, which is executed a same input as Overdrive activation by holding it during Overdrive activation, or pressing it, begins with the character performing a specific attack in their move-set, and once it connects the rest of the background shatters away into the Overdrive background effect when the attack is performed.
 It dishes large damage, but immediately ends Overdrive; and Active Flow, which acts as the opposite of Negative Penalty status.
 A character that fights offensively goes into an Active Flow, which boosts damage and recovery of the Burst Gauge.
 Active Flow also increases the damage of Exceed Accel (for some it may add extra effects and animations).
 When a character enters Active Flow, his/her emblem on the health bar becomes purple pink.
 The purple pink color itself is also shown surrounding the Overdrive Gauge, when a character is close to entering Active Flow.
 A character can only enter Active Flow once per round.

-The story mode for Central Fiction lasts for 40 hours, with extra arcade mode stories separated into three acts.
+The story mode for Central Fiction runs around forty hours, with extra arcade mode stories separated into three acts.

 Characters

-All 28 fighters from Chrono Phantasma Extend return in Central Fiction.
-This brings the total roster to 36 playable fighters.
+All twenty eight characters from Chrono Phantasma Extend return in Central Fiction.
+The additions throughout the game's arcade and console releases bring the roster to thirty seven characters.